christam96/christam96.github.io/about.md

 # About

 **2022**
-: Masters of Engineering Science in Software Engineering and Aritifical Intelligence at Western University
+: M.E.Sc in Software Engineering and Aritifical Intelligence at Western University

 **2020**
-: Bachelor of Science in Computer Science and Minor in Software Engineering at Western University
+: B.Sc. in Computer Science and Minor in Software Engineering at Western University